urbandroid-team/dont-kill-my-app/about.md

-To squeeze a little extra battery our of your phone, the Android device vendors listed below (starting with the worst) cripple apps and make them useless.
+To squeeze a little extra battery our of your phone, Android device vendors listed below (with their pooper score) cripple apps and make them useless.
 [Read more](/problem)"

 ---